Costs of Selling a House: What to Expect

 Bank fees

-There are some fees and formalities that you may need to complete for your lender when you sell your home.
+There are some formalities you may need to complete and fees which will become payable when you sell your home.
 These include:

 If you have a mortgage on the property you're selling, make sure you contact your lender about a mortgage discharge fee.
 You need to pay a mortgage discharge fee (also known as a settlement fee) for closing your home loan, which applies to both fixed and variable loans.